wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 5. **Control Signals**: Signals can alter the execution flow, triggering pauses, resets, or shutdowns.
 6. **System Shutdown**: The system coordinates a graceful shutdown of all components when execution is complete or upon receiving an exit signal.

-NOTE FROM PS: Should the "process initialization" item be broken into two phases?
-Node Reset and Node Execution?
-Also, Node's don't execute their reset functions, right?
-I thought the Process executes them in an iteration loop...this language may suggest the nodes are responsible for resetting themselves.)
-NOTE FROM PS: Why are Data Processing and Control Signals separate steps here?
-Aren't these integral parts of the system execution?
-NOTE FROM PS: If this section is designed to describe distinct phases of execution, then am I understanding this wrong?
-NOTE FROM PS: I'm not clear on how control signals fit in.
-How are they passed between things?
-How are they handled?
-By a function? or as parameters to other functions?
-NOTE FROM WP: Signals came in as a means for the application layer nodes to communicate with the runtime.
-I'm very much open to re-engineering how they work.

 -------------
 Configuration